Berkeley Plantation: History

-Using poor farming techniques, Benjamin Harrison VIII bankrupted the plantation and it was foreclosed on by a local bank and the family evicted.
+By the time Benjamin Harrison VII inherited Berkeley in 1799, the land was worn out after more than two centuries of mono-culture tobacco and cotton crops and the plantation was drifting towards financial ruin.
+After 150 years of Harrison family ownership plantation was foreclosed on by a local bank and the family evicted.
+Benjamin Harrison VII was the last Harrison to own Berkeley.

 During the American Civil War, Union troops occupied Berkeley Plantation, and President Abraham Lincoln twice visited there in the summer of 1862 to confer with Gen. George B. McClellan.
 The Harrisons were unable to regain possession of the plantation after the war, and it was rented out by the bank from time to time to tenant farmers and the mansion was eventually used as a barn, falling into such disrepair that it was uninhabitable.
+Also in 1862, amid fighting in the Civil War, the area was the scene of the creation and first bugle rendition of present-day "Taps".

 Restoration

-John Jamieson, a lumber "tycoon" who as a youth had been a drummer boy in McClellan's army, purchased the property in 1907, and in 1925, his son Malcolm inherited the property, expending large sums of money to turn the ruined main house into a livable and stately home for himself and his bride Grace Eggleston.
-The project took over a decade and was finally occupied by the Jamisons in 1938.
+John Jamieson, a lumber tycoon who as a youth had been at Berkeley as a drummer boy in McClellan's army, purchased the property in 1907.
+In 1925, his son Malcolm inherited the property, expending large sums of money to turn the ruined main house into a livable and stately home for himself and his bride Grace Eggleston.
+The project took over a decade and the mansion was finally occupied by the Jamisons in 1938.

 The ground floor of the mansion was turned into a museum in the 1960s.
 Today the house attracts visitors from the United States and other parts of the world.

 The architecture is original, and the house has been filled with antique furniture and furnishings that date from the period when it was built.
 The grounds, too, have been restored, and cuttings from the boxwood gardens are available as living souvenirs for its visitors.

 Berkeley is still a working farm; corn, soybeans, wheat, tomatoes, and other vegetables are grown here.

 There is also a small family cemetery on the property.
 Among those buried here are Benjamin Harrison V, Grace Jamieson, and Malcolm Jamieson.

 Reconstructed slave quarters were built on the property in 2018 by the producers of Harriet, a movie about Harriet Tubman that was filmed in part at the plantation.
 The original quarters were no longer extant at that point.
 Plantation owner Benjamin Harrison V held 110 people in slavery at the time of his death in 1791.